Interlisp/online/docs/Demo_mode.md

 Most demos will require Lisp (or other) files that are not included in the standard Online Medley image.
 One very handy function to be used in start-scripts for these demos is ```(ShellWget URL OUTFILE)```.
 This function will download (using wget) the file specified by URL and store it in the versioned Online Medley file system under the name OUTFILE.
 OUTFILE can then be LOADed in the start-script.

 Below is the start-script for a demo of INSPHEX.
 The start-script defines and then runs a function called START-INSPHEX.
-START-INPH
+START-INPHEX uses ShellWget to download the source code to INSPHEX from Github, com